 Why the sun, dirt, and water are so enjoyable AND beneficial to our health

-Besides being a sun-worshipper, I have discovered I am truly a person who feels at home in both the sun and water.
+Besides being a person who understands the benefits of sun exposure, I have discovered I am truly a person who feels at home in both the sun and water.
 Although I do enjoy swimming, I don’t always feel the need to dive underwater and do a full swim.
 Although I don’t advocate being sedentary, you can be less active in a water environment and still achieve great benefit and enjoyment from it.
 I am sometimes found just sitting with my lower body in the water in the shallow end of the lake because it is so relaxing and rejuvenating.
 The combination of sun and water exposure is truly a replenishing and healing experience for me.

 This year I started exposing my bare skin to the sun for roughly 1/2 hour each day in March, and by late April I already had a good base tan and was able to increase my time in the sun each day without burning.
 I plan to continue doing this through October and possibly early November (weather depending), which will be beyond the days when the temperature would allow for lake swimming, beachcombing, and paddleboarding.